REC Prompt-to-Video Playground

 Read detailed Hardware Guide

-GPU VRAM 8GB+ (32GB+ for LTX 2.3 experimental)
+GPU VRAM 8GB+ (32GB external / 48GB managed for heavy LTX 2.3)

 System RAM 32GB+ (64GB ideal for LTX 2.3)